 Karl Touet has over 30 years of extensive experience dedicated to the environmental field including brokering and underwriting environmental liability insurance, environmental due diligence, consulting, and environmental risk liability transfer associated with brownfield real estate transactions.
 Currently, Karl is a principal at the environmental insurance brokerage firm of Twin Elms, LLC where he structures and places environmental insurance policies for a variety of complex real estate transactions, remediation projects, Brownfields redevelopments and M&A deals throughout the U.S. and Canada.
 He is a member of the Environmental Business Council and other similar organizations.

-Joshua Weinberg is Managing Director and Managing Counsel at State Street Global Advisors, and a resident of Arlington.
-A member of the firm’s Senior Leadership Team, he is the primary attorney responsible for the legal affairs of its $500+ billion U.S. registered fund business.
+Joshua Weinberg is Senior Special Counsel in the Division of Investment Management of the U.S. Securities and Exchange Commission, and a resident of Arlington.
+He is also a part-time lecturer in the Graduate Program in Banking & Financial Law at the Boston University School of Law.
 Joshua holds a J.D. from Boston University School of Law and a B.S. (cum laude) from Tufts University.
 Joshua enjoys kayaking with his wife and two sons on Spy Pond in Arlington, as well as exploring other natural areas along the Mystic.